-Cinque Terre is located on Ligurian coast in Western Italy – you can zoom out on the map below to see its exact location.
+Cinque Terre is located on the Ligurian coast in Western Italy – you can zoom out on the map below to see its exact location.
 The closest big cities are Genoa and Pisa, each about 70-80km (50 miles), 1 hour by car.
-Information below will give you a better idea of how far Cinque Terre is from Rome, Florence, and Milan.
-It is also possible to visit Cinque Terre as a day trip from some of these cities – see below.

-Due to its proximity, a visit to Cinque Terre can easily be combined with that of Tuscany.
+TIP: Due to its proximity, a visit to Cinque Terre can easily be combined with that of Tuscany.
 Here you can read more about the most beautiful towns of Tuscany.
-In one of my previous posts I also shared a sample Tuscany itinerary for one week.
+In one of my previous posts, I also shared a sample Tuscany itinerary for one week.

 The nearest airports for Cinque Terre are in Pisa and Genoa.
 Also Milan and Florence can be good options, especially if you consider renting a car and discovering the other areas as well.

-Note that it takes much longer to get from one village to another by boat than it does by train (unless they cancel the trains of course ;)).
+Note that it takes much longer to get from one village to another by boat than it does by train (unless they cancel the trains of course).
 It is still possible to visit Cinque Terre in one day, also by boat.
-But there would probably not be enough time left for hiking (this may depend on the boat schedule; in October it was definitely too short).
+But there would probably not be enough time left for hiking (this may depend on the boat schedule; end of October it was definitely too short).

 If you are planning to stay in one of the Cinque Terre villages and your accommodation has parking facilities, then you could drive up to there by car.
-Park it and don’t touch it till you leave.
+In that case, park it and don’t touch it till you leave.

 One of the best places to stay in Cinque Terre with a car is Monterosso al Mare.